Conservation and restoration of copper-based objects: Cleaning

 Cleaning the metallic work of art is a fundamental yet challenging step.
 Not only is it necessary in cases when the sculpted details of the metallic surfaces are no longer recognisable, but also for the selective removal of all of the corrosion/deposit layers that are unstable and can be harmful to the metallic surfaces and can cause further degradation.
 During this procedure, also remains of the previous conservation interventions are normally removed.
 This process is irreversible, so it is crucial to keep it at a minimum invasiveness.
 Therefore, the importance of natural and artistic patinas has to be considered: they contribute to the historic and aesthetic value of the work of art, and should be properly preserved.
 Complete removal of artistic and natural patinas should also be avoided from the corrosion point of view, as some of these patinas enhance corrosion resistance of the metal surface.
 Cleaning should be aimed selectively only to remove the layers of atmospheric particulate deposits, surface layers that have lost cohesion and adherence and aged/degraded protective coatings from past restoration interventions.
 The experience and perception of the conservators are often leading factors in the definition of the cleaning procedures to be adopted, since there is no general protocol to perform cleaning procedures.
 Each case is unique and different, and the procedure should be modified accordingly to the specific conservation state of the artefact.

 Traditional cleaning procedures for copper alloys include a variety of methodologies based mainly on mechanical or chemical removal.
 To remove dust and thin atmospheric deposits, soft cleaning procedures can be used, such as cyclic deionised water rinses, low-pressure water blasting, and mechanical removal by nylon brushes.
 With thicker surfaces to be removed, stronger abrasive or vibrating tools can be used.
 Chemical methods include the use of aqueous neutral solutions of salts, like sodium bicarbonate.
 Organic solvents are also often used to dissolve and remove residual aged organic coatings.
 After rinsing surfaces with water, ethanol or acetone is used to facilitate the rapid and complete drying of the surface.

-It is quite rare for a cleaning intervention to be carried out using only one methodology, and they are usually used in combination in order to achieve optimal results.
+It is quite rare for a cleaning intervention to be carried out using only one methodology, and they are usually used in combination to achieve optimal results.
 For example, it is common to clean the surface first mechanically, with a brush or scalpel, and then perform more precise cleaning in localized areas using more critical techniques.

 As an alternative, a laser cleaning technique induced by a pulsed laser is sometimes used by restorers.